realm/realm-js/README.md

 ### Integration with React Native

 Realm is a general SDK which provide you persistence of objects and the capability of perform advanced queries on the objects.
 You can have a tighter integration with React Native by using [`@realm/react](https://www.npmjs.com/package/@realm/react).

 Moreover, we have a [Flipper plugin](https://www.npmjs.com/package/realm-flipper-plugin) to help you inspect, query and modify your Realm files while debugging your app on a simulator or a physical device.
 The plugin is still in an early stage so expect rough edges.

-## Template apps using Expo for React Native
+## Template apps

 We have TypeScript and JavaScript templates to help you get started using Realm.
 Follow the links to your desired template and follow the instructions there to get up and running fast.
 ### Using Expo